Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/rest-api.md

 }
 ```

-### Response
+Reponse:

-- `address`: Account Address encoded as a JSON number or string e.g: 1, "1", "#1".
+- `address`: account address encoded as a JSON number
-- `amount`: The requested amount in Convex Copper Coins.
+- `amount`: requested amount in Convex Coins
-- `value`: Actual value returned by the Transaction - it can be less than `amount`.
+- `value`: actual value returned by the transaction (can be less than `amount`).

-Examples:
  ```json
 {
   "address": 9,